markeastman/LoLin32_Lite/README.md

 I found a schematic for the board pinouts as:
 ![Lolin32_pinout03-1](https://user-images.githubusercontent.com/1749237/123993991-db3da600-d9c4-11eb-9fa6-9cf809c2d402.png)

 so connecting the ground and the voltage was quite easy.
 The next stage was which pins to connect the SDA and SCL to.
-From the article
+From the article it did not state the pins to use for the LoLin32 Lite SDA,SCL and so I did a further search locating this article [LOLIN32 Lite with I2C SSD1306 OLED 128×64](https://spiritdude.wordpress.com/2018/02/16/lolin32-lite-with-i2c-ssd1306-oled-128x64/) which describes how to use the I2C data transfer mechanism.
+According to the article the SCL should be connected to Pin 4 and SDA connected to Pin 0.